Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 I use manual therapy (think a slow, sustained stretch or pressure) to improve pain and the ability to move with fewer problems.
 When pain is lessened, movement (exercise) can often return on its own.
 We regularly discuss movement and exercise options throughout your treatment.

-My approach to physical therapy is to address areas that concern you the most or those most limiting to you through manual therapy work.
-Then, we try to craft a movement program that, along with home self-stretching strategies, improves the quality of life.
+My approach to physical therapy is to address areas that concern you the most or that are most limiting to you through manual therapy work.
+Then, we try to craft a movement program that, along with home self-stretching strategies, improves your quality of life.

 Walt Fritz, PT